Oiuhukt/ecuadorcausa/caus1.md

 [^16]: Una breve aclaración.
 En en filosofía de la biología se debate si lo que evoluciona son los organismos o las poblaciones.
 Como estamos altamente influenciados por la genética de poblaciones, los biólogos asumen --generalmente-- que lo que evoluciona son las poblaciones.

-[^17]: En el original "The world is the sum total of all facts, not all things"
+[^17]: En el original "The world is the sum total of all facts, not all things."

 [^18]: En el original "everything that is part of the projection is part of the proposition, but what is projected is _not_ part of the proposition." Énfasis en el original.